Dani Busboom Kelly: Coaching career

-2009–2010: University of Tennessee Assistant Coach
+Early career

-Busboom Kelly was an assistant coach at Tennessee for the 2009 and 2010 seasons.
-She guided the team’s setters, coordinated travel and equipment needs and ran the school’s volleyball camps.
+Busboom Kelly was an assistant coach for the Tennessee Lady Volunteers for the 2009 and 2010 seasons.
+She guided the team's setters, coordinated travel and equipment needs and ran the school's volleyball camps.

-2011: University of Louisville Assistant Coach

-Busboom Kelly spent the 2011 season as an assistant coach at Louisville, where she helped the Cardinals to a 24-9 record and a trip to the second round of the NCAA tournament.
+Busboom Kelly spent the 2011 season as an assistant coach at Louisville, where she helped the Cardinals to a 24–9 record and a trip to the second round of the NCAA tournament.

-2012–2016: University of Nebraska Assistant Coach

 Busboom Kelly joined Nebraska's coaching staff in 2012, where she would spend five seasons as an assistant coach for her alma mater.
 She became one of few coaches who won the Division I NCAA title as a player and a coach, as Nebraska would win the 2015 NCAA Championship.

-2017–present: University of Louisville Head Coach
+Louisville

-In her first season as head coach at Louisville in 2017, she led the Cardinals to the ACC championship, going 18-2 in the league, despite being chosen as eighth place in conference pre-season polls.
+In her first season as head coach at Louisville in 2017, she led the Cardinals to the ACC championship, going 18–2 in the league, despite being chosen as eighth place in conference pre-season polls.
 Busboom Kelly received her first major national award as a head coach when she was named AVCA East Region Coach of the Year.
 In 2019, Busboom Kelly led the Cardinals to their best NCAA tournament finish in program history, as they advanced to the NCAA Regional finals after upsetting Texas in the Sweet Sixteen.

-In 2020, Busboom Kelly led Louisville to another ACC Championship and led the nation in blocks per set and lead the league in opponent hitting percentage.
+In 2020, Busboom Kelly led Louisville to another ACC Championship and led the nation in blocks per set and led the league in opponent hitting percentage.
 Louisville also ranked among the top five in the ACC in hitting percentage (second, .285), kills per set (second, 14.08) and assists per set (12.58).
 Busboom was named ACC Coach of the Year as well as AVCA East Region Coach of the Year.
 In 2021, Busboom Kelly led Louisville to its most successful season in school history: Louisville went undefeated in the regular season, they reached a school history high No.1 national ranking in the coaches poll and reached their first NCAA Final Four in school history.
 As a result of Louisville's successful season, Busboom Kelly was named the ACC Coach of the Year, AVCA National Coach of the Year and Volleyball Magazine National Coach of the Year.

+Nebraska

+Busboom Kelly was named head coach of the University of Nebraska volleyball team following the retirement of John Cook on January 29, 2025.